 Required Permissions: Mask Alarm Points and/or Mask alarm points for an extended period of time

-Individual Alarms and entire Areas can be quickly masked by clicking on the masking 'shield' button.
-This is displayed at the top of the Alarm Queue Page.
+Individual alarms and entire Areas can be quickly masked by clicking on the masking 'shield' button.
+This is displayed at the top of the page.

 Once open you can click the MASK button to temporarily (default to 10 minutes) suppress any further alarms, or use the interface to search for any other alarm points or areas to mask instead.

-- Masking does not suppress Manual Raise Alarms OR Alarms with a priority of 1000 or above,
+Masking does not suppress Manual Raise Alarms OR "High Priority" Alarms with a priority of 1,000 or above (such as Panic alarms)

 Masking Status Icons